 Preparation

-Into a blender, add frozen blueberries, lime juice and whiskey.
+For these egg white cocktails, into a blender add frozen blueberries, lime juice and whiskey.
 Blend on high until puréed.
 Let stand for at least 20 minutes or longer.
 The berries will infuse flavor and color into the whiskey.
 Strain through a fine sieve or cheesecloth.
 Discard the blueberry pulp.

 Into a cocktail shaker, add the strained blueberry-whiskey mixture, egg white, maple liqueur, and bitters.
 Shake well for at least 30 seconds.
 Strain into two tumblers with ice and garnish with a lime slice.